imubashir0/BatteryMonitor/README.md

-# How to Implement the Battery Monitor
+# How to Implement and Automate the Battery Monitor

 ## Overview